 The puzzlement continues.
 When Died Pretty did some shows with Radio Birdman recently it sold out across Australia.
 Not bad for a band that released their last album eighteen years ago.

 Yes, isn’t it funny?
-That’s what perplexes Cam and I. I don’t get those Died Pretty people at The Superstition gigs.
+That’s what perplexes Cam and I. I don’t get those Died Pretty people at The Superstitions gigs.
 Last July, as you know, we played with the Died Pretty/Radio Birdman show, we were packing out places around Australia.
 All sold out.
 All loving and whatever.
 But with The Superstitions I have played to twenty people!
 Weird!

 The Self-Depreciating “Lazy” Songwriter